tatpongkatanyukul/papers/RecogAwareness/readme.md

 > "Regarding the representations of outliers that we cannot assume beforehand, it is natural to **add unsupervised learning as a regularizer so that the learned representaions acquire information that are important in general but may not be useful for classifying given classes.**"

+> "Reconstruction of input samples from low-dimensional latent representations inside the networks is a general way of unsupervised learning.
+The representation learned via reconstruction are useful in several tasks [Zhang et al ICML 2016].

+> "While the known-class classifier exploits supervisedly learned prediction y, the unknown detector uses a reconstructive latent representation z together with y.
+This allows unknown detectors to exploit a wider pool of featuresthat may not be discriminative for known classes.
+Additionally, **in higher-level layers of supervised deep nets, details of input tend to be lost, which may not be preferable in unknown detection**.
+> ... the key idea in DHRNets i the bottlenecked lateral connections, which is useful to learn rich representations for classification and compact representations for detection of unknowns jointly.

+### IDEA !

+Learn latent representation with high dimension, but enforcing sparsity

 ## Yolov3

 use multiple binary outputs, allowing multi-aspect or hierarchical classification